prattl/prattl.github.io/index.md

 > CTO

-Legal SaaS - Hire an Esquire connects legal practices with their ideal attorneys using machine learning and automation.
-Responsible for building and evolving the core product and managing a team of 2 developers.
+Legal SaaS - Hire an Esquire connects legal practices with their ideal attorneys.

 ## dotateamfinder.com